 Here is yet another daily practice to add into your oral health regime.
 Fortunately for you, this one is not only simple and fast, taking only a few seconds out of your day, but it offers benefits that can be seen right away.
-I am referring to the Ayurvedic practice of tongue scraping, which involves — you guessed it — scraping your tongue.
+I am referring to the Ayurvedic practice of tongue scraping, (clean your mouth) which involves — you guessed it — scraping your tongue.

 Scraping your tongue may sound uncomfortable or even painful, but I assure you, once you try it and see all of the gunk that comes off of your tongue (painlessly), you will immediately choose to add this practice to your morning routine.
 I’d never heard of it until about a month ago when a friend mentioned it to me while I was on vacation.
 I ordered a scraper online as soon as I got home and have been using it religiously ever since.